Main content start

 How to Request a Dean's Certification

-Submit your Dean’s Certification request via email to the Office of Community Standards.
+Submit your Dean’s Certification request through the Dean's Certification Request Form.

 - Your full name